joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 For concreteness, we can imagine that the set of rules I play this game by has the effect of sorting a list.
-I am not a very good computer scientist, so I implement a bubble sort algorithm.
+I am not a very good computer scientist, so I decide to use a bubble sort algorithm.
 I can arrange the rocks on the input rows to encode whatever list of integers I desire.
 Then I follow the steps of my program and when I finish in the halting state, the sequence of rocks on the grid describes the same list that I started with, but sorted.

 If, instead, I operate by the special rules of the `consciousness.exe` program,